 In the Western world in particular, we idolize money and living a life of luxury.
 Our culture tells us that more money will make us happier; that we need to buy things in order to be content.
 We are constantly told to buy now and pay later, or that we need the newest and latest thing.
 This is the ideology of instant gratification.

-Instant gratification is a mindset in which we seek immediate pleasure or satisfaction, without thinking about the consequences.
-It’s a trap that can be difficult to break out of, because the instant gratification mindset is always telling us to give in to our cravings.
+Instant gratification is an act in which our mood seeks immediate pleasure or satisfaction, without considering the difference it makes in our life satisfaction.
+It’s a trap that can be difficult to break out of, because the mindset of instant gratification consistently pushes us to start small and give in to our cravings, impacting our subjective well-being negatively.

-But does more money really make us happier?
+But does more money really lead us to more happiness?
 Or is the saying ‘more money, more problems’ truly accurate?
-In this article, we will explore the effects of instant gratification and money on our happiness.
+In this article, we will explore the effects of instant gratification does more money really make us more happy.

 What is Instant Gratification?